coveo/push-api-client.js/README.md

 - `retryAfter` - The amount of time, in milliseconds, to wait between throttled request attempts.

-  Optional, will default to production.
+  Optional, will default to 5,000.

 - `maxRetries` - The maximum number of times to retry throttled requests.